Dre Campbell Farm

 How to Get Rid of Carrot Flies Naturally

-If you’re seeing signs of carrot fly damage on any of these plants, it’s time to take action.
+If you’re seeing signs of carrot fly damage on susceptible crops, it’s time to take action.
 Below are some home remedies and natural methods you can try out.

 1. Companion Planting

-When it comes to fighting carrot root flies, companion planting is your friend.
+When it comes to fighting carrot root flies, companion planting is a great control method.
 What you do is plant susceptible crops near other plants that will repel the flies.

 You might want to plant French marigolds near your carrots because their scent will deter carrot flies.
 Other plants that keep away carrot flies include onions, garlic, chives, and leeks.